lobopraveen/praveenlobo.com/content/blog/2018/2018-06-14-Bookmark-Tool-Using-JavaScript.markdown

  1. Collaboration - all team members can use the same shared HTML page - I use a desktop shortcut to the shared page.
 A set of small published guidelines will help keep it consistent in terms of keywords.
  1. Usability - keyword highlighting and key-up and key-down to select a link is not available in Chrome's bookmark manager.

-This can be implemented on an intranet site or a website easily too.
-The list of keywords+URL pairs (and even the code itself) can be obtained from the server on `onfocus` event.
+This bookmark tool can be implemented on an intranet site or a website easily too.
+The list of keywords+URL pairs (and even the code itself) can be obtained from the server on `onfocus` event and the list could be customized on the backend based on the user.

 This has saved me a lot of hours over the years and hope it helps you save some as well.
 Comments, suggestions, alternatives are always welcome.
 Please submit pull requests if you add any useful enhancements.
 The latest code can be found on [GitHub](https://github.com/lobopraveen/gists/tree/master/javascript).
 Here is a [demo](/media/51-75/54-bookmark-search/bookmark_search.html).